MyMirelHub/dapr-support-case/README.md

 - We're using .NET 8.0
 - Dapr version: 1.14.4
 - All components are deployed locally for development
-- The API swagger is available at http://localhost:5000/swagger

 Thank you for your help!